Conus uhlei Petuch, J. Coltro &

 Type Locality: Indian Ocean

-Type Data: Holotype was in collection Delessert and currently assumed to
+Type Data: Holotype was in collection Delessert and currently assumed to be lost

 Type Size: 32 mm